1976-1992. A very serious, semi-serious biography

 The acceleration that seemed to stop my heart, the deafening rumble of the engine that I felt deep down in my bones, the extremely long hood that reminded me of a Spitfire fighter plane, the intoxicating scent of gasoline, were all such vivid emotions that it could not just be all a dream.
 Stepping out of the Type 35, I thought that if a passenger could feel those emotions, what about the driver?
 I then understood that Bugattis were not just legendary vintage cars but live creatures fathered by the genius of Ettore Bugatti, a race horse lover born in Milan – Italy and emigrated in France – meant to be “Les Pursangs des Automobiles” (the thoroughbred of cars).
 I realized the task that I had been given was not just a show of respect but a sort of initiation.

 I had the extraordinary opportunity to travel in this legendary car: the Bugatti Type 35 Grand Prix, 2000 cubic capacity, 8 cylinders, 24 valves, compressor, 150 horsepower, over 200 km/hr.
 It was running through the glamorous 20s.
+This picture was taken at the Bugatti manufacturing plant in Campogalliano, Italy.

 But let’s start from the beginning.
 I cannot tell you how this all started, how things changed, how the wind turned.
 Before I was just one of many, a good photographer with his talents; there are hundreds, thousands, tens of thousands.
 I was always wondering how one becomes something more than a good photographer, what wall one would have to take down to reach the next step.
 One day, all of a sudden, I realized I had jumped to the next level, I was taking pictures like I had never done before and I was assigned jobs that I used to consider above my reached, not too long before.
 I was being contended between clients so important and knowledgeable in matters of photography that I thought would choose the best photographers, and definitely not me.
 One day, while I was flying to Paris for a photo shoot, I thought back to the days when I was taking “looser pictures” for “looser clients” like a “looser photographer”.
 My memories were so clear and precise that seemed to be from the day before.

 Why was I now lounging comfortably in a first class seat sipping a glass of good brandy while cruising trough the clouds?
 Why was I not brought down to earth by all the curses yelled after that cluck that did not want to be still, that did not want to help me or my client?
 From larva I had blossomed into an enchanting butterfly, but what had happened to the secret of the cocoon?
 What had I done to go, all of a sudden, from being a good photographer to an important one, to becoming the ”Voila monsieur le Photogrape Superstar” like and executive of Franco Maria Ricci France had welcomed me?
+I had missed that transition, but it had to have happened.
+It was a much longer and more gradual transition that I might have realized and one day I had finally seen it.
+I was now looking at myself in the light of the new and important events in front of me.
+I had seen myself grown up, likes those relatives that only came to visit every few years and would always say “you have grown so much!”

 The Year of Grace 1992 and Beppe Maghenzani